-'LimbPower have consulted with healthcare professionals and amputees to bring you this guide that we hope will enable you to get the most from your visits to the prosthetic service centre, also known as the artificial limb centre.
+LimbPower have consulted with healthcare professionals and amputees to bring you this guide that we hope will enable you to get the most from your visits to the prosthetic service centre, also known as the artificial limb centre.
 LimbPower hope that this guide will enable you to better understand and contribute to the different treatments and appointment types that are available to you, empower you to care for your residual limb, sound limb and prosthesis, and plan adequately for trips to your prosthetic service centre.

-This guide is written for users of the NHS limb fitting service, however some of the advice will still be useful for patients utilizing the private sector.
+This guide is written for upper limb prosthesis users who obtain their devices through the NHS limb fitting service; however, some of the advice will still be useful for patients who use private prosthetic providers.